openstack/charm-glance/README.md

 #### `openstack-origin`

 The `openstack-origin` option states the software sources.
-A common value is an OpenStack UCA release (e.g. 'cloud:xenial-queens' or 'cloud:bionic-ussuri').
+A common value is an OpenStack UCA release (e.g. 'cloud:bionic-ussuri' or 'cloud:focal-victoria').
 See [Ubuntu Cloud Archive][wiki-uca].
 The underlying host's existing apt sources will be used if this option is not specified (this behaviour can be explicitly chosen by using the value of 'distro').